 Your air filters can get clogged and prevent proper airflow.
-A dirty air filter is bad for your furnace's health, but it's also bad for your health.
-The particles the filter would have trapped if it had been changed can pass through your vents and put back into the air.
+A dirty air filter is bad for your furnace’s health, but it’s also bad for your health.
+The particles the filter would have trapped if it had been changed can pass through your vents and be put back into the air.
 Simply changing your air filters as recommended can help improve indoor air quality.
 Remember that if you have pets, live near construction, or other high traffic areas, it may be necessary to change your air filters more often.

 An air purifier is another option.
 This device works to clean the air of the entire house of debris, dust, and dander.
 Air purifiers improve air quality and reduce bad smells.

 Are you looking for relief from your indoor allergies with routine maintenance or an installed air purifier?
 Contact Sensigreen Heating & Air today to speak with one of our experienced staff members and schedule an appointment.